commschamp/cc_tutorial/tutorials/tutorial12/README.md

 everything operates normally, but without any dynamic memory allocation.

-One of the **important** aspects to understand is that for sequence fields like **&lt;string&gt;**, or **&lt;data&gt;** the data is constantly copied from the **input** buffer to the internal storage of these fields, whether it is `std::string`, `std::vector`, [comms::util::StaticString](https://arobenko.github.io/comms_doc/classcomms_1_1util_1_1StaticString.html), or [comms::util::StaticVector](https://arobenko.github.io/comms_doc/classcomms_1_1util_1_1StaticVector.html).
+One of the **important** aspects to understand is that for sequence fields like **&lt;string&gt;**, or **&lt;data&gt;** the input data is constantly copied from the **input** buffer to the internal storage of these fields, whether it is `std::string`, `std::vector`, [comms::util::StaticString](https://arobenko.github.io/comms_doc/classcomms_1_1util_1_1StaticString.html), or [comms::util::StaticVector](https://arobenko.github.io/comms_doc/classcomms_1_1util_1_1StaticVector.html).
-If we think about it a bit deeper, then the message object doesn't outlive the input buffer in most of the cases (all the previous tutorials so far).
+If we think about it a bit deeper, in most of the cases (all the previous tutorials so far) the message object doesn't outlive the  input buffer .
 It would be beneficial if the storage type of the **&lt;string&gt;** and **&lt;data&gt;** fields is some kind of "view" on input buffer.
 The [COMMS Library](https://github.com/arobenko/comms_champion#comms-library)